Sgydoo/puppet-lunch/_posts/2013-12-27-dynamic-environments.md

 These are the traditional, usually permanent environments like Development, QA, Staging or Production.

-To keep things as simple as possible, we'll start out with two basic
-models: 'prod' and 'non-prod'.

-We'll define these in Hiera and classify nodes using a custom fact (provisionally called $::model_environment).
+To keep things as simple as possible, we'll start out with two basic models: 'prod' and 'non-prod', and we'll define these in Hiera and classify nodes using a custom fact (provisionally called $::model_environment).
 So our role-based Hiera configuration would become:

 {% highlight yaml %}